lanternetwork/LootAura/plan.md

     - Title: “Feature your sale”
     - Copy: “Get more visibility by featuring your sale in weekly emails and discovery.”
     - Toggle: “Feature this sale” (local-only `wantsPromotion` state; **no DB writes**).
-    - Note: “You can also promote later from your dashboard.”
+    - Note: “You can promote later from your dashboard.”
   - After a successful publish, if the seller opted in and `PROMOTIONS_ENABLED=true`:
     - The confirmation modal shows a **“Promote now”** CTA.
     - If `PAYMENTS_ENABLED=false`: CTA is disabled with a friendly message and **does not call checkout**.